 How Does It Work?

-Although you might think that the acronym TMJ refers to the disorder, it mainly refers to the join that allows your jaws to work.
-In turn, this means you can talk, chew your food, Typically, fully-functional TMJs allow for a hinge and a slide motion, which means the jaw and mouth can move normally.
+Although you might think that the acronym TMJ refers to the disorder, it mainly refers to the joint that allows your jaws to work.
+In turn, this means you can talk and chew your food.
+Typically, fully-functional TMJs allow for a hinge and a slide motion, which means the jaw and mouth can move normally.

 What Causes Problems

 There are numerous underlying causes behind TMJ disorder.
 Arthritis is one cause, which is common in the elderly.
 Jaw injuries, connective tissue diseases, and bruxism all cause problems as well.
 If you are unfamiliar with the term, bruxism means that you clench or grind your teeth out of habit.
 You might not even notice that you do this until someone else close to you points it out.
 You might also have an uneven bite, either due to an overbite or an underbite – which means that either your upper jaw or your lower jaw is longer than the other.

 Sometimes you will the effects of TMJ and sometimes, you won’t.
 It really depends on how you’re feeling on a certain day.
 However, if you don’t seek medical help, the problems you experience will only get worse.
 You could also have trouble opening and closing your mouth, for instance.
 Or you will hear odd sounds such as clicking, popping, or grinding.
 Other times, you won’t be able to move your mouth or jaw, such as when you yawn.
 If you often have headaches, check to see if they are centered around your temples.
 This could be another sign of TMJ disorder.
 If you don’t get enough sleep, it could be another side effect of TMJ disorder, due to the pain you are always feeling.